Orepap/Clust3D/README.md

 For the **data file**, the user needs to:
 •	Download the Series Matrix File txt file of the desired GSE Series from the Gene Expression Omnibus
-•	Delete everything from within the txt file up until (and) the line ”!series_matrix_table_begin”
+•	Delete everything from within the txt file up until (and) the line "!series_matrix_table_begin"
-•	Delete the very last line “!series_matrix_table_end”
+•	Delete the very last line "!series_matrix_table_end"
 •	Save the file and exit

 ![sdvfrb](https://github.com/Orepap/Clust3D/assets/93657525/fb7bb192-d8b0-4241-b48c-2976556c9f48)